 July seemed to fly right past us like a coal tit on a summer’s day.
 But, that can only mean there’s loads of stuff we missed that month – including new music!
 July’s playlist includes the likes of Public Service Broadcast who combine instrumental music with samples from old public information films, archive footage and propaganda material.
 Listen to People Will Always Need Coal to understand the purpose of this kind of sampling.
 To balance this out there are easy-listening singer-songwriters thrown in too, like This Is The Kit with Bullet Proof and See Through Dresses with Pretty Police – a refreshing take on Dream Pop that manages to crack the myth that this genre isn’t in anyway ‘rock’.

-So there it is, every monthly new music playlist so far.
+So there it is, everything on our 2017 new music favourites playlist so far.
 If you’d like to follow me as I build up the August playlist, feel free to follow it on Spotify here.

 Until the next one, have a great one.